JohnBobSmith/convertit-git/README.md

 hardware sensors from Celsius to Fahrenheit:

 [jbs@dmb-gaming-laptop Debug]$ inxi -Fxz | grep Temp

 Sensors:   System Temperatures: cpu: 40.2C mobo: N/A gpu: 39.0

 [jbs@dmb-gaming-laptop Debug]$ inxi -Fxz | grep Temp | cut -c 38-41 | ./convertit -C

 104.36[jbs@dmb-gaming-laptop Debug]$

 As we can see, we get an output of 104.36.
-ConvertIt!'s ouput is designed to be very clean, but one can optionally pass -U or -u to add the unit symbols.
+ConvertIt!'s ouput is designed to be very clean, omitting the newline character deliberately.
+You can optionally pass -U or -u to add the unit symbols.

 ## License
 You are free to do whatever you want with this, subject to the MIT license.